LiamPack/LiamPack.github.io/notes/linear_algebra.md

 are related and fun.

-Halmos's approach has the advantage of using language and techniques consistent with the fields of functional analysis and Hilbert space theory, where the primary difference is that your underlying vector space may be infinite-dimensional.
+Halmos's approach has the advantage of using language and techniques consistent with the field of functional analysis / Hilbert space theory, where the primary difference is that your underlying vector space may be infinite-dimensional.